Skip To Main Content

 School Closure and Notification System

-When a delayed start, early dismissal, activity cancellation or school closure is necessary, BLMS will issue a school wide email and voice message alert from the automated notification system and will post a notice on the BLMS website (www.beaverlake.isd411.org).
-School closings, including unplanned late start days and early dismissals, are reported on our ISD webpage.
+When a delayed start, early dismissal, activity cancellation or school closure is necessary, the school district will issue an email and voice message alert from the automated notification system.
+School closings, including unplanned late start days and early dismissals, are also reported on our ISD webpage.
 Unless an alert is issued, BLMS will be open and operate on a normal school day schedule.

 If BLMS has a late start day or an early dismissal due to severe weather or other emergencies, before-school and after-school functions may be canceled.
 Isolated activity cancellations will be handled more personally on a smaller scale as required by the situation.